vidjil/vidjil/doc/vidjil-algo.md

    # The out/reads.segmented.vdj.fa include all reads where a V(D)J recombination was found
 ```

-Typical whole RNA-Seq or capture datasets may be huge (several GB) but with only a (very) small portion of CDR3s.
+Typical whole RNA-Seq or capture datasets may be huge (several GB) but with only a (very) small portion of recombined sequences.
 Using Vidjil with `-U` will create a `out/reads.segmented.vdj.fa` file
 that includes all reads where a V(D)J recombination (or an unexpected recombination, with `-2`) was found.
-This file will be relatively small (a few kB or MB) and can be taken again as an input for Vidjil or for other programs.
+This file will be relatively small (a few kB or MB) and can be taken again as an input for Vidjil-algo or for other programs.

 ## Advanced usage

+An experimental further clustering can be triggered with `--cluster-epsilon`.

 ``` bash
 ./vidjil-algo -c clones -g germline/homo-sapiens.g -r 1 --cluster-epsilon 5 -x 10000 demo/LIL-L4.fastq.gz